 “Temporary Construction Office” means a temporary building or structure used as a construction office for a project located on the same site during its construction.
 A temporary construction office must be removed from the property prior to the final certificate of occupancy being issued on the building or project.

-“Temporary Residential Dwelling Unit” means a temporary dwelling used during the construction of a new home.
-May be existing home to be removed, trailer or RV.
-Must have hookups to water and sewer/septic system.
-Approval for temporary dwelling valid for 1 year, may be extended in 6-month increments if building permit is progressing.
-Bonding for removal of unit required.
-Terrible Idea, hard to get rid of them when the home is complete.

 “Temporary Use” means a use proposed to be established for a maximum period of ninety (90) days or use being discontinued after the expiration of ninety (90) days and conducted in compliance with all the requirements of this title.
 Such uses may include, but are not limited to; nonprofit fund-raising activities, and educational, historic, religious, and patriotic displays or exhibits.

 “Theatres and Concert Halls (Indoor)” means buildings that contain screens, stages, or other platforms around which patrons gather to experience film, theater, and other performances.
 Concessions may be allowed as an accessory use.
 Such uses include concert halls, play theaters, cinemas, comedy clubs, operas, and orchestra and symphony halls.
 Does not include outdoor theaters and concert halls (see “Outdoor Recreation, Large Scale, and including Outdoor Entertainment Locations”).